 The meaning of the Sukhothai is literally “the dawn of happiness,” which Wild and Free Diary can only confirm after visiting the Sukhothai chocolate buffet.
 Nothing fits a description of happiness more than the full belly of delicious food with a cup of chocolate made especially for you.

 Add to that the peaceful surroundings, and you’ll see what is happening at the Sukhothai Bangkok every weekend.
 To us, the Sukhothai Bangkok is something like a “fortress of tranquillity” and Willy Wonka’s threat at the same time.
 In conclusion, the Sukhothai Chocolate Buffet is a must check in Bangkok.
+If you are a passionate chocolate lover, then you should check our “The Best Chocolate Bar in Bangkok” list.

 Sukhothai Chocolate Buffet Review Card